Raymix: 2015–2019: Breakthrough and Oye Mujer

 "Oye Mujer" gained popularity among sonideros and was widely distributed through informal channels, including pirated copies sold in tianguis markets.
 In 2016, Raymix went on his debut tour in the United States.
 Although Sony Music Latin, Warner Music Latina and Universal Music Latin Entertainment expressed interest in signing him, Raymix ultimately chose the latter.
 His debut album, Oye Mujer, was released on 16 February 2018.
 The album peaked at number three on the Billboard Regional Mexican Albums chart, number seven on the Heatseekers Albums chart, number nine on the Tropical Albums chart, and number fourteen on the Top Latin Albums chart.
 On 25 February 2020, the Recording Industry Association of America (RIAA) certified Oye Mujer 2× Latin multi-platinum, and in Mexico, the album was certified Platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).

 In April 2018, a remixed version of "Oye Mujer" was released as a duet with Colombian singer Juanes.
 In the United States, "Oye Mujer" topped the Billboard Tropical Airplay and the Regional Mexican Airplay charts, where it stayed for eleven consecutive weeks on the former chart.
 By the end of the year, the song was the most-performed song on both charts.
 It also peaked at number seven on the Hot Latin Songs, and number six on the Bubbling Under Hot 100.
 In Mexico, the song topped the Top 20 chart, and reached number nine on the national Airplay chart.
-On 25 February 2020, the RIAA certified "Oye Mujer" 14× Latin multi-platinum, certifing 840,000 copies sold.
+On 25 February 2020, the RIAA certified "Oye Mujer" 14× Latin multi-platinum, certifying 840,000 copies sold.

 "Dónde Estarás" was released as the follow-up single in March 2018.
 It peaked at number three on the Billboard Regional Mexican Airplay, and at number 28 on the Hot Latin Songs.
 On 25 February 2020, the RIAA certified the song 2× Latin multi-platinum.
 Other releases off Oye Mujer include "Perdóname", "Ángel Malvado", and "Primer Beso"; all of them received an AMPROFON certification.
 "Oye Mujer" ranked as the 99th most-listened-to song in Mexico in 2017.
 The remix of "Oye Mujer" and "Dónde Estarás" became the 12th and 33rd most-played songs of 2018, respectively.